SoumyadeepDasKGEC-29/error.iOta_Zyro_Hardware-code_Details/README.md

 ---
 ## Poblem statement
 Agriculture faces significant challenges due to
-**- inefficient water usage**
+- inefficient water usage
-**- declining soil fertility**
+- declining soil fertility
-**- dependence on unpredictable weather patterns** Farmers often rely on
+- dependence on unpredictable weather patterns
+Farmers often rely on
-**- manual observations and**
+- manual observations and
+- traditional irrigation methods, which can lead to
+- over-watering
+- nutrient imbalance
-**- traditional irrigation methods,** which can lead to overwatering nutrient imbalance reduced crop yields unnecessary operational costs In many regions, rainwater is not effectively harvested or managed, resulting in water scarcity during critical crop growth stages.
+- reduced crop yields
+- unnecessary operational costs
+In many regions, rainwater is not effectively harvested or managed, resulting in water scarcity during critical crop growth stages.

+---
-## ✨ Features
+## ✨ Features (SOLUTION)

 - 🌊 **Auto Irrigation** — Pump turns ON/OFF automatically based on soil moisture and temperature
 - 🌧️ **Rain Detection** — Stops watering automatically when rain is detected (DO pin)